OrderlyNetwork/mockpilot/docs/LOGGING.md

 3. **Using the VS Code Panel**:
    - Go to View → Output
-   - Select "Mock Server" from the dropdown
+   - Select "MockPilot" from the dropdown

 ### Clear Logs

 1. **Using the Command Palette**:

    - Press `Cmd+Shift+P` (macOS) or `Ctrl+Shift+P` (Windows/Linux)
-   - Type "Mock Server: Clear Logs"
+   - Type "MockPilot: Clear Logs"
    - Press Enter

 2. **Manually**:
    - Open the OUTPUT panel
-   - Select "Mock Server" from the dropdown
+   - Select "MockPilot" from the dropdown
    - Click the "Clear Output" icon in the panel toolbar

 ## Log Types